George Tyndall: Internal investigations by the University of Southern California

-Concerns with George Tyndall's conduct and behavior were primarily handled internally at the U.S.C. health centers by Larry Neinstein (then executive director), William Leavitt (Tyndall's supervisor), and the E.S.H.C. director of Quality and Safety.
-In June 2013, Neinstein contacted the U.S.C.
-Office of Equity and Diversity (O.E.D.) regarding student and staff complaints.
-O.E.D. representatives investigated through interviews with U.S.C.
-E.S.H.C. staff and one student who had voiced a complaint.
+Concerns with George Tyndall's conduct and behavior were primarily handled internally at the USC health centers by Larry Neinstein (then executive director), William Leavitt (Tyndall's supervisor), and the E.S.H.C. director of Quality and Safety.
+In June 2013, Neinstein contacted the USC Office of Equity and Diversity (O.E.D.) regarding student and staff complaints.
+O.E.D. representatives investigated through interviews with USC E.S.H.C. staff and one student who had voiced a complaint.
 Interviews of staff yielded similar comments of Tyndall making patients feel uncomfortable and multiple students refusing to see Tyndall again.
-The O.E.D. reported that there was insufficient evidence of U.S.C. policy violation and no justification for continuing investigation.
-On June 2, 2016, George Tyndall again was reported to the U.S.C.
-Office of Equity and Diversity.
+The O.E.D. reported that there was insufficient evidence of USC policy violation and no justification for continuing investigation.
+On June 2, 2016, George Tyndall again was reported to the USC Office of Equity and Diversity.
 E.S.H.C. staff were interviewed and made the following reports.